-Are you taking any medicines containing: o azathioprine or other immunosuppressive agents (which are sometimes given to patients after a transplant operation), o cholestyramine (used to treat patients with high blood cholesterol), or ifampicin (antihiotic) - o rifampicin (antibiotic), - antacids or proton pump inhibitors (used for acid problem in your stomach such as indigestion), phosphate binders (used in patients with chronic - kidney failure to reduce the absorption of - phosphate), antibiotics (used to treat bacterial infections). - antibiotics (used to treat bacterial infections), isavuconazole (used to treat fungal infections), telmisartan (used to treat high blood pressure) or any other medicines (including those you can buy without a prescription) that your doctor does not know about?
+Are you taking any medicines containing:

+o azathioprine or other immunosuppressive agents (which are sometimes given to patients after a transplant operation), o cholestyramine (used to treat patients with high blood cholesteroll), o rifampicin (antibiotic), o antacids or corton nums inhibitors (used for acid

+- antacids or proton pump inhibitors (used for acid problem in your stomach such as indigestion), phosphate binders (used in patients with chronic - kidney failure to reduce the absorption of phosphate) - antibiotics (used to treat bacterial infections). - antibiotics (used to treat bacterial infections), isavuconazole (used to treat fingal infections), telmisartan (used to treat high blood pressure) or any other medicines (including those you can buy without a prescription) that your doctor does not know about?